IPL 9: Mumbai Indians' batsmen must put on a better show

-Mumbai Indians coach Ricky Ponting expects an improved performance from batsmen in RCB clash at Wankhede today
+Mumbai Indians coach Ricky Ponting said the absence of a genuine No 3 batsman was the reason for the shuffling in the line-up; expects an improved performance in RCB clash at Wankhede today

 Mumbai Indians are defending champions, but there have been hardly any signs of them looking to defend their Indian Premier League (IPL) crown.

 Although the bowling has looked tight despite Lasith Malinga's absence, the batting has been vulnerable.
 Four matches into the ninth edition already and Mumbai Indians are yet to find a steady batting line-up.
 The constant tinkering with the batting positions hasn't benefitted them either.

 Coach Ricky Ponting said the absence of a genuine No 3 batsman was the reason for the shuffling in the line-up.

 "With Rohit (Sharma) going up to open, we did not have a specialist No 3 batsman, as (Jos) Buttler and (Kieron) Pollard normally bat at No 4 and No 5.
 Ambati Rayudu has excelled whenever he has batted down the order for MI.

 Mumbai Indians skipper Rohit Sharma during his unbeaten 84 against Kolkata Knight Riders at Eden Gardens last week.
 Pic/AFP

 Rayudu batted well at No 6 earlier with Pollard, so the only option we had was to send Hardik (Pandya) to bat at No 3.
 But the experiment didn't work for us.
 So we put Rayudu at No 3 when Rohit decided to bat at No 4 and Rayudu played very well in the last game.
 So, Rayudu will stay at No 3 for the next few games," said Ponting on the eve of their clash against Royal Challengers Bangalore yesterday.